nguyendinhthi0705/Setup-Amazon-Q/3-Integrate-Jira/Readme.md

 #  Integration Amazon Q with Jira
-Amazon Q allow integrate with Jira, Saleforce, ServiceNow to create a ticket by summary the chat content.
+Amazon Q allow to integrate with Jira, Saleforce, ServiceNow to create a ticket by summary the chat content.
  - Prerequisite:
     <ul>
-     <li> Register a free/paid Jira Account </li>
+     <li> Register a Jira Account </li>
-      <li> Create some projects such as Software Development, Customer Service ..etc </li>
+      <li> Create some projects such as Software Development, IT Service ..etc </li>
     </ul>

 ## Create API token in Jira Account